bettergovph/govchain/docs/blockchain/VOLUNTEER_NODE_GUIDE.md

-# GovChain Volunteer Node Operator Guide
+# OpenGovChain Volunteer Node Operator Guide

 Welcome!
-This guide will help you set up and run a GovChain node to support government data transparency.
+This guide will help you set up and run a OpenGovChain node to support government data transparency.

 ## Why Run a Node?

-By running a GovChain node, you:
+By running a OpenGovChain node, you:

 - **Support transparency**: Help preserve government datasets
 - **Ensure availability**: Provide redundant storage and access